teetrinkers/eisbaer/README.md

 ## Sync

 There is currently no sync functionality built into Eisbär.
-To sync data between the android phone and the desktop app, you will need to update the sqlite database file either manually, or using a third-party solution such as [Syncthing](https://syncthing.net).
+To sync data between the android phone and the desktop app, you will need to update the sqlite database file either manually, using a third-party solution such as [Syncthing](https://syncthing.net), or by copying it to Google Drive.

-Every time the app process is started, it copies the sqlite file into the private app data folder.
-If the sqlite file was updated, you need to stop the Eisbär app process, e.g. by removing it from the recent apps screen.
-Then start Eisbär again and the app will read the updated sqlite file.
+On startup and then every 10 seconds, Eisbär checks the database file for changes, i.e., different size or modification date.
+If changes are detected, the external database file is copied into the private app data directory and the internal database is reopened.
+In the note list view, you can also use swipe-to-refresh to tell the document provider which provides the external database file, e.g. Google Drive, to refresh / download the file.

 Working with an external sqlite database file appears to not be possible in android.
 Android apps can only open sqlite databases located in a specific folder in the private app data directory.
-That's why Eisbär copies the sqlite database when the app is launched.
+That's why Eisbär copies the sqlite database when it detects changes to the external file.
 This may take a few seconds if you have a lot of notes.

-Reacting to database changes will need some work or may change to some kind of online sync in the future.

 ## Why requery and not Room?